-The impact of contaminants on groundwater will be reduced by travel and natural attenuation through the unsaturated soil zone.
+The impact of contaminants on the groundwater are reduced by travel and natural attenuation through the unsaturated soil zone.
 A greater depth of unsaturated zone and the presence of significant clay and organic material will provide greater protection for the underlying groundwater.
 Rapid flow through fractures will provide less protection than intergranular flow around soil and rock particles.